 With so many of these, I’m having to take their pictures while nearly on the ground, angling up to the sky.
 Many of these Annapurna flowers droop or tilt downwards, and its beauty can only be captured by photographing them from below.

 With others, they creep low to the ground, well below the gaze of mountaineers hurrying past.
-Their rain-glazed beauty can only be appreciated, when you drop to their level.
+Their rain-glazed beauty can only be appreciated when you kneel to their level.

 Indeed, some things of great beauty are not visible to those who walk lofty looking down.
 They are reserved for those who know how to kneel, and see from a different perspective.

-The rain returned in the afternoon, in windblown drizzle.
-The dirt track was wet under our boots as we pressed on to ABC.
+The rain returned in the afternoon, a windblown drizzle.
+The dirt track was wet under our boots as we pressed on to Annapurna Base Camp.

 But hey, the bin bag skirt worked perfectly.

 The wild strawberries had not begun fruiting this high up, its flowers still bright red, yellow, and orange.
 What a shame.
-Just a little bit later, perhaps, and we would be snacking on strawberries this whole way.
+If we had come just a little bit later, perhaps, we could be snacking on strawberries this whole way.

 With the rain, the fog returned with a smothering vengeance.
 Visibility dropped significantly – everything was a bank of white beyond a few metres.

-"We will reach it soon," said Devi.
-She was referring to the starting point of the race she told me about, one in which she participated when she was a bit younger.
-The race began from that point representing ABC, all the way down the mountain to Dhampus, where I had reached on a day hike before embarking on this 10-day Sanctuary trek.
+“We will reach it soon,” said Devi.
+She was referring to the starting point of the race she had told me about, one in which she participated when she was a bit younger.
+The race began from that point, all the way down the mountain to Dhampus, where I had reached on a day hike before embarking on this 10-day Sanctuary trek.

 She ran it in a single day.
 I can’t even… I just can’t.
 How??
 And what do you mean, ran??